Japanese Market Sharply Higher At All-time Highs

 Top-Rankings

-Der heimische Aktienmarkt zeigte sich am Dienstag mit positiver Tendenz, wohingegen der deutsche Leitindex Abgaben einsteckte.
-Die US-Börsen zeigten sich mit unterschiedlichen Tendenzen.
-Die Börsen in Fernost zeigten sich am Dienstag mehrheitlich schwächer.
+Der heimische Aktienmarkt zeigte sich am Dienstag wenig bewegt.
+Der deutsche Leitindex verbuchte Gewinne.
+Die US-Börsen zeigten sich mit Gewinnen.
+Die Börsen in Fernost fanden auch am zweiten Handelstag der Woche keine gemeinsame Richtung.